 This can only be done if all of us – individuals, organisations and businesses – take action.

-By doing this, you will join people, businesses and communities from across the country working together to reduce food waste.
+By doing this, you will join other businesses and industry leaders from across the country in working together to reduce food waste.

 READ THE CHARTER

 Ireland’s Food Waste Charter was formally signed into place by Minister Denis Naughten in March 2017.
 Read the Charter to understand the commitment Ireland is making to reducing food waste.

 The Charter asks that you take one action to reduce food waste within the first year of signing up.
 This action will be different for all.
 Here are a number of actions that other people have committed to.
 Think about how you want to reduce waste and make your pledge.

 Regardless of what kind of business or organisation you are involved with, there is always something that you can do to reduce food waste.
 Join us – sign the Charter today and let’s make a real reduction in Ireland’s food waste.

 In response to your commitment, we at Food Waste Forum commit to provide:

 - Materials to promote your pledge, and